its4utuff/gorgias-help/src/extension/01-autocomplete-dialog.rst

 You can find the above template by typing `spam` for example.
 It will match it because it finds it in the title.

-.. note:: The `CTRL + Space` keyboard shortcut can be changed in :ref:`options`.
+.. note:: The `CTRL + Space` keyboard shortcut can be changed in :ref:`settings`.

 Disabling Autocomplete Dialog
 -----------------------------

-Autocomplete Dialog is great, but if you want to disable them yo can do so by accessing the extension's :ref:`options`.
+Autocomplete Dialog is great, but if you want to disable them yo can do so by accessing the extension's :ref:`settings`.